-- White tea – made from minimal, very quick processing of young tea leaves or new growth buds, leaving the leaves close to ‘fresh’.
+- · white tea – made from young tea leaves or new growth buds, using a quick processing method leaving the leaves close to ‘fresh’

-- Oolong – this is more processed than green tea, but is not processed for as long as black tea.
+- · oolong (semi-fermented) – this is more processed than green tea, but is not processed for as long as black tea

 Why teas are different